ngshaohui/webdev/README.md

 | 16   | TBC                              | Consultation                                            |
 | 17   |                                  | Presentation                                            |

-No lesson on whitespace weeks, but might have simple assignment for week 5.
+No in-person lesson on whitespace weeks.

 ## Components